zemian/oraclejet-for-vuejs-examples/readme.md

 strictly fair, since VueJS is at a lower level.
 A VueJS based UI library such as [Vuetify](https://vuetifyjs.com/) would be more similar to OJET.
-However the original VueJS distribution comes with some very interesting demos, therefore I wanted to convert them using OJET.
+However the original VueJS distribution comes with some very interesting demos, therefore I wanted to convert them using OJET and see how things compared in implementation details.

 There are some additional comparison notes inside each `.js` file as comments for the example, which can be found under the `src/js/examples` directory.

 ## Fixing Example CSS files